Undergraduate Program Options & Courses

 • Research designs, standardized measurements, data collection, analysis, and reporting are used to develop evaluation skills to assess program outcomes.
 Program activities promoting behavior change in communities, organizations, groups, and individuals are evaluated.
 Letter grade only (A-F).
 (Discussion 3 hours)

 • 407.
-Health Equity and Health Disparities Research in the US (3)
+Health Equity & Social Justice in the US (3)

-• Prerequisite: GE Foundation, one or more Exploration courses, and upper-division standing.'
+• Prerequisite: GE Foundation, one or more Exploration courses and upper-division standing.

 • 411A.
 Health Science for Elementary Teachers (3)